-The Output Performance Measures have been reviewed so that they align with the strategic priorities as presented in the Statement of Intent 2023-27.
-In determining our output performance measures, we have also considered the purpose of the Vote Serious Fraud appropriation as well as considering expectations from the Minister and other key stakeholders.
+Every year the SFO reviews the Output Performance Measures to ensure they align with the strategic priorities as presented in the SOI 2023-27.
+As part of this year's review, we have also considered the purpose of the Vote Serious Fraud appropriations as well as considering expectations from the Minister and other key stakeholders.
 These measures are consistent with the measures used by the SFO for internal decision-making purposes.

 The Output Performance Measures reflect that the SFO undertakes a limited number of cases each year with a focus on those cases that have a disproportionately high impact on the economy, trust in institutions and a significant impact on the financial well-being of New Zealanders.
+The changes to the output performance measures are: